 For Couples and Romantics

-Picture yourselves walking clifftop paths in the quiet charm of Carvoeiro, or strolling the cobbled streets and historic architecture of Tavira in the Eastern Algarve.
-A sunset at Cabo de São Vicente, Europe’s southwesternmost point, creates magical moments you’ll remember forever.
-Adults-only retreats like the Dom Manuel Hotel in Lagos offer intimate settings away from family crowds.
+Picture yourselves walking quiet clifftop paths in the charm of Carvoeiro.
+You can also stroll the ancient cobbled streets and historic architecture of Tavira in the Eastern Algarve.
+Watching a sunset at Cabo de São Vicente, Europe’s southwesternmost point, creates magical moments you will remember forever.

 The Best Time to Visit Algarve Portugal